currymike123/CS1/week10/week10_2D.md

 ---

 Let's continous ask the user to enter the row and column to place their '1' or '2' until the game is over.
-We can use the following method to check if the game is over, we can visually check to see if the game is over.
+At first, we can visually check to see if the game is over.
+We are going to create an infinite loop, just for now.

-Can you think of a way to check if the game is over?
-Try to come up with a plan at lab.

 ---